Use Lost Mode in Find My iPhone on iCloud.com

 Recover the passcode and unlock your Mac

-In Find My iPhone on iCloud.com, click All Devices, then select the Mac that’s locked.
+In Find My iPhone on iCloud.com, tap the Mac that is locked in the Devices list.

 Once you have your passcode, enter it on your Mac.

-If you can’t use Lost Mode because Find My iPhone isn’t set up on your lost device, see the Apple Support article If your iPhone, iPad, or iPod touch is lost or stolen.
+If you cannot use Lost Mode because Find My iPhone is not set up on your lost device, see the Apple Support article If your iPhone, iPad or iPod touch is lost or stolen.